Category

 Shelter

-While the above steps can increase tornado safety and reduce harm, the best single thing you can do to protect your people is to build an underground tornado safe place.
-Check out this detailed guide from FEMA on rules and recommendations for tornado/hurricane shelters that can instruct you on building your own reliable storm shelter.
+While the above steps can increase tornado safety and reduce harm, the best thing you can do to protect your people is build an underground tornado-safe place.
+Check out this detailed guide from FEMA on rules and recommendations for tornado and hurricane shelters and shelter locations to help you build your own reliable storm shelter.

-Of course, this isn’t possible for some businesses due to cost or space restrictions.
-In a typical office building, often the safest place is an interior room with no windows on the lowest possible floor (underground if available), such as a bathroom.
-If you work in a temporary structure, such as a trailer on a construction site, staying there can prove more dangerous than being out in the open.
+If you work in a temporary structure without a sturdy building nearby, such as a trailer on a construction site, staying there can prove more dangerous than being out in the open.
 In the case of temporary structures, leave that area immediately and seek permanent shelter.
-This shelter area should be identified long before a tornado approaches.
+This safe shelter area should be identified long before a tornado approaches.

 Does OSHA require tornado drills?

 No. While OSHA does share many recommendations for preparing for tornadoes, they do not have any standards related to mandatory tornado drill training.
-However, OSHA standards are only the bare minimum that an employer should reach without running afoul of the law.
+However, OSHA standards are only the bare minimum for an employer to satisfy legal requirements.
 We at AlertMedia believe that even if not required by law, tornado drilling can save lives and maintain business continuity if you find your business in a twister’s path.

 Equipment and provisions

-Unlike certain other emergencies like wildfire evacuations, an approaching tornado requires those in danger to seek shelter and hunker down until it passes.
-Your designated safe space needs the following equipment to weather the tornado’s life cycle and to listen for the all-clear signal.
+An approaching tornado requires those in danger to seek shelter and hunker down until it passes—unlike some other emergency responses, such as wildfire evacuations.
+Stock your designated safe space with the following emergency supplies to weather the tornado’s life cycle and to listen for the all-clear signal.

 • Non-perishable, ready-to-eat food